izibyosevictoire/event-management-system/README.md

 # Event Management System

 Welcome to the Event Management System!
 This project allows users to perform basic event management tasks, such as creating and managing events.
-Please note that authentication features are not implemented in this version.
 ## Video

 https://github.com/animeshbarole/Event-Management-FullStack/assets/96922957/de4b42ce-88c4-4664-a81e-54eced3b6ba8